Halloween, Romania, Transylvania, Dracula how magic these words sounds.

 Hazardous areas/activities are identified with appropriate signage and professional staff is typically on hand in support of organized activities.
 In the event of an injury, appropriate medical treatment is typically available in near major cities.

 Outside of a major metropolitan center, it may take more time for first responders and medical professionals to stabilize a patient and provide life-saving assistance.
 Medical treatment in Romania is not up to western standards.
 U.S. citizens are encouraged to purchase medical evacuation insurance.

 • Robbery, pick pocketing, internet scams, and credit card fraud are the most commonly reported crimes.

-• Organized groups of criminals, sometimes including minors, operate in train stations, trains, subways, and busses.
+• Watch out!
+Organized groups of criminals, sometimes including minors, operate in train stations, trains, subways, and busses.

 • Money exchange schemes often involve individuals posing as plainclothes policemen who approach you, flash a badge, and ask for your passport and wallet.
 Insist on the presence of a uniformed police officer and request that any issues be resolved at the police station.